oracle-livelabs/apex/workflows/5-add-activities-connections.md

 In this hands-on lab, you will continue building the Doctor Appointment Workflow, focusing on defining activities, setting parameters, and creating conditional branches.

 ## Objectives:
+In this lab, You will
+- create and configure the workflow for Doctor's Appointment Made Easy! application.

+Estimated Time: 45 minutes

-##Task 1: Navigate to Workflow Designer
+## Task 1: Navigate to Workflow Designer

 Now that we have defined the Approval and Action tasks, let us go back to the Doctor Appointment Workflow and resume from where we left.